mozilla/moz-l10n/README.md

 Standalone comments are not added.

-If `use_source_entries` is set, entries from `source` override those in `target` when they differ.
+If `use_source_entries` is set, entries from `source` override those in `target` when they differ, as well as updating section comments and metadata from `source`.

 Entries are not copied, so further changes will be reflected in both resources.

-Returns a count of added entries.
+Returns a count of added or changed entries and sections.

 ### detect_format